We may get commissions for purchases made through links in this post.

 Cats are not big on change but sometimes the best option is for them to be boarded at a kennel.
 Visit ahead of time and see what the accommodations are for Kitty.
-Ask if they provide your brand of food in the daily rate or if you need to bring your own.
+Ask if they provide your brand of food at a daily rate or if you need to bring your own.
 If Kitty takes medication, be specific on how much and how often.
-Also ask what the kennel’s emergency procedures are in case the animals have to be evacuated.
+Also, ask what the kennel’s emergency procedures are in case the animals have to be evacuated.

 What about Traveling With Cats?

 There are cats who are travelers.
 If you’re lucky enough to live with one, consider taking Kitty along.
 Dogs travel more often than cats but ask if the hotel allows pets, what airline rules are for flying with Kitty in the cabin, keep in mind that Kitty will need to use the litter box after several hours (and not while on the plane or train), keep him harnessed, have shot records handy and make sure he’s microchipped as well as wearing a collar.
 When staying in a hotel, leave the Do Not Disturb sign on the door so there are no escapes.
 However, if you’ll be in meetings all day it would be better to let Kitty sit this trip out.
 Never give Kitty sedatives while traveling — it will lower his respiratory rate and could be life-threatening.

 Remember, Kitty doesn’t have to feel neglected, and you don’t have to feel guilty about leaving once you think about what Kitty likes best and plan accordingly.